I. Name and address of the controller

 2. Use of Google Fonts

 3. Use of Typekit fonts from Adobe

-On the basis of our legitimate interests (i.e. interests regarding the analysis, optimisation and commercial operation of our online offering in the sense of Article 6, paragraph 1, point (f), of the GDPR), we use external Typekit fonts provided by Adobe Systems Software Ireland Limited, 4–6 Riverwalk, Citywest Business Campus, Dublin 24, Republic of Ireland.
-The supplier, Adobe, is certified under the Privacy Shield agreement in compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt0000000TNo9AAG&status=Active ).
+On the basis of our legitimate interests (i.e. interests in the analysis, optimisation and economical operation of our online offering within the meaning of Article 6(1)(f) GDPR), we use external Typekit fonts provided by Adobe Systems Software Ireland Limited, 4–6 Riverwalk, Citywest Business Campus, Dublin 24, Republic of Ireland.
+The provider, Adobe, is certified under the Privacy Shield Framework in compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt0000000TNo9AAG&status=Active).“

 4. Google AJAX Search API